Sonderwoods/MantaRay/README.md

 - ManPages show the help files relevant to your promt
 - They are live loaded from https://floyd.lbl.gov/radiance/

+## Disclaimer:
+This is a personal project that I wrote during my paternity leave and it comes with absolutely no warranties.
+I was reading up on radiance and found the need for a lightweight connection from grasshopper without all the extra jazz from current workflows.

 ## Todo:
 Check out the issues on my todo list [here](https://github.com/Sonderwoods/GrasshopperRadianceLinuxConnector/issues).